gpdm/tinycore-targetdisplaymode/README.md

 ### Does this work on all Macs?

 In theory, yes, it should.
+But I couldn't test it, as I own myself only a 2009 iMac.

-At least on all modell series between ~2009 and ~mid 2014, which supported TDM.
+At least on all modell series between ~2009 and ~mid 2014, Apple claims that Target Display Mode is supported.

 Check out the [Apple Knowledge Base](https://support.apple.com/en-us/HT204592) on this topic.